 The Executive Committee will consider the following project elements when making grants funding decisions:

 1. Promote the AFS mission and WDAFS objectives (described above)?
 Suggest reviewing the AFS Strategic Plan

 2. Incorporate and promote science-based management, conservation or understanding of fisheries resources?

 3. Elevate the visibility of fisheries issues to a broad audience?

 4. Need Division funding for completion of the project relative to other funding sources?

 5. Have potential for generating revenue to the Division?

-2. Applications must be received no later than December 1, 2014 (COB Mountain Time) for consideration.
+- Applications must be received no later than December 1, 2015 (cob Mountain Time) for consideration.

-d.
-Project description (What will the funds be used for?), including how the project fits into AFS and/or WDAFS mission and objectives
+- Project description (limit project description to 1 page).
+Address how the project fits into AFS and/or WDAFS mission and objectives.

 Past Grant Awardees